keras-team/keras/docs/templates/deploy-to-android.md

 ## Using Command Line

-It is adviseable to use the API instead of the command line tool for TF version `1.9`.
+It is adviseable to use the API instead of the command line tool for TF version prior to `1.9`.
 TF version `1.8` has no command line tool.
 In this case too your Keras model should be in `hdf5` format and contain both the weights and architecture.

 ### Example